lucdotdev/youtube_tiktok/readme.md

-A tool that scrap TikTok videos, edit it and upload it to YouTube 🍆🙈🙉
+A tool that scrap TikTok videos, edit it and upload it to YouTube🙈🙉